Dance: Jim Billson.

-I lead a House Party Weekend every November, organised by Mike and Gill Swash, and for many years this has been at The Paddocks Hotel in Symonds Yat, near Ross-on-Wye, Herefordshire.
+I lead a House Party Weekend every November, organised by Mike and Gill Swash and now by John and Liz Felton, and for many years this has been at The Paddocks Hotel in Symonds Yat, near Ross-on-Wye, Herefordshire.
 The food and service are excellent, and there's a fine ballroom just down the stairs from the dining room.
 The hotel is used by all kinds of dance groups.

 |A:||All join hands, in to the middle and back.
 Two-hand turn corner (gazing adoringly into his/her eyes).|